iamsushank/mutual-cart-3380/README.md

 ###localstorage key = userDetails (present in object form not in array)

 ####Signup second page date fetched when clicked "next" button on first page

+#Login Page =>

+## On click sign in successfully empty href is present to be linked further